aiformankind/covid19hotspot/hotspot.md

-### Covid19 Hotspot
+### Covid-19 Hotspots Project
-Covid19 Hotspot is not responsible for the accuracy of this crowdsourced data and assumes no responsibility for any errors or omissions.
+Covid-19 Hotspots is not responsible for the accuracy of this crowdsourced data and assumes no responsibility for any errors or omissions.
 The User assumes the entire risk associated with the use of this crowdsourced data.

+#### Testing submitted at 2020/04/14 22:55:35 PDT